Face it. HR types are just doing their jobs

 And that’s just the first elimination round.
 And that’s true pretty much across the board.

 Even in our modern, digital age of ATS (automated tracking system), the machines are designed to eliminate as many candidates as possible — presumably to make the jobs of the human screeners that much easier.

 In subsequent rounds of elimination, the same holds true.
 The major difference is that once you’ve gotten over the first hurdle, the screeners (human or otherwise) tend to scrutinize the candidates much more carefully and closely – for the purpose of eliminating them.

 What does all this mean to you, the job seeker?

 Well, for one thing, it means don’t take rejection personally.
 In all likelihood, your resume or application contained some sort of red flag, or it was missing some keyword (or phrase) for which they were looking.
 The result?
 Bang.
 You’re out the door.

 Interviews are no different.
-From the moment you walk into the room, they’re looking for some reason, some excuse to scratch you from the list.
+From the moment you walk into the room, they’re looking for a reason, any reason, any excuse to scratch you from the list.

 Which leads us to your challenge.
 Don’t give them an excuse.
-First, make certain that your resume matches the job description (or advertisement, or posting, etc.) It’s your turn to scrutinize.
+First, make certain that your resume matches the job description (or advertisement, or posting, etc.) as closely as possible.
+It’s your turn to scrutinize.
 Thoroughly digest what they’re looking for and give it to them.
 Leave no stone unturned.